 - Topic 1: Investigating Modern History – The Nature of Modern History: Representations of the Past (historical films) and Contestability of the Past (The Pearl Harbor Conspiracy).

-- Case Studies: Decline and Fall of the Romanov Dynasty (Russia) AND The Origins of the Arab-Israeli Conflict (Middle East)
+- Case Studies: Decline and Fall of the Romanov Dynasty (Russia), The American Civil War AND The Meiji Restoration (Japan)

 - Topic 2: Historical Investigation

 - Topic 3: The Shaping of the Modern World – World War I and its role in the shaping of the modern world

 - Topic 1: Core Study: Power and Authority in the Modern World 1919–1946

 - Topic 2: National Studies – Russia and the Soviet Union 1917–1941

 - Topic 3: Peace and Conflict – Conflict in Europe 1935–1945

 - Topic 4: Change in the Modern World – Apartheid in South Africa 1960–1994